The History of Dramatic Art in Iran

 To involve the public more intensely, the authors not only allow themselves to alter the historical facts, but also transform the characters of the protagonists.
 For example, the Saint Hossein is regularly portrayed as a man who painfully accepts his destiny: crying, he proclaims his own innocence and arouses the cry of the public who, in this ritual performance, in turn complains about his own faults and conditions of oppression.
 The characters of the "oppressed" and of the "martyr" are the most recurrent "characters", and more able to arouse feelings of compassion and emotional participation among the spectators.
 In ta'zieh are presented two types of characters: religious and venerable, who are part of the family of the Holy Ali, the first Imam of the Shiites, and are called "Anbia" or "Movafegh Khan"; and their treacherous enemies, called "Ashghia" or "Mokhalef Khan".
 The actors (more correctly called "readers") who personify the Saints and their followers dress in green or white and sing or recite the verses, accompanied by music; the latter, who wear red clothes, merely declaim them coarsely.

 In general, it is not a matter of professional actors, but of people who work in all social sectors and act only on sacred occasions.

 Some masks are used, especially that of the devil.

 In fact, in ta'ziyeh we can observe the presence of very different theatrical modules, intertwined in a framework of extreme complexity and effectiveness.

-It may happen, first of all, that the actor who plays the murderer of the holy martyr, suddenly - while still being carried away by the murderous rage - turns to the spectators crying, crying out their sorrow for the crime actually committed by the truth assassin in the past, and denouncing his injustice.
+It may happen, in the first place, that the actor who impersonates the murderer of the Holy Martyr, suddenly - while he is still dragged by the murderous fury - addresses the spectators crying, shouting at them his pain for the crime actually committed by the real assassin in the past, and denouncing its injustice.